home-assistant/home-assistant.io/source/_integrations/proximity.markdown

 ### Nearest device

-A Sensor showing the device or person which is nearest to the zone is created.
+A sensor showing the device or person which is nearest to the monitored zone is created.

 ## Configuration